Which Plants Can I Grow in Seattle?

 When Should I Plant My Garden in Seattle?

 Seattle falls within one of the most common climate zones in the United States, however, that means more than ever it is essential to consider your individual climate.
 Though precipitation can be abundant in Seattle, a slight deviation to the north or south can result in wide variances of overall rainfall.
 Usually, the last freeze date for Seattle is March 15th, and the first freeze date is November 15th.
-Check your specific area for more accurate dates, as this will vary from region to region.
+Check your specific Seattle planting zone for more accurate dates, as this will vary from region to region.
 Remember that the general rule is to start vegetables indoors about 6-8 weeks before the last frost date!

 Winter gardens are a great option in Seattle for this reason.
 Even more than other areas across the U.S. that don’t get to take advantage of them!
 You can plant cool-loving crops like broccoli and spinach in October while your soil is still warm.